-In line with the cooperation agreement signed on 20th May 2005 between the MCA and the Office of Fair Competition, succeeded by the Office for Competition forming part of the Malta Competition and Consumer Affairs Authority ('the MCCAA'), the MCA shall initiate a two-week consultation exercise with the MCCAA.
-The MCA will be publishing any comments forwarded by the MCCAA at a later stage in the response to this consultation document.
+As specified by Regulation 4 of the ECNSR and in line with the cooperation agreement signed on 20th May 2005 between the MCA and the Office of Fair Competition, the MCA has also asked the Office for Competition, which forms part of the Malta Competition and Consumer Affairs Authority ('the MCCAA').
+The MCCAA submitted its opinion on the market definition and analysis of the products and services under investigation on the 14th of January 2014.